The Settlers (band): Early musical output

-Kent describes herself as a high church or Catholic Anglican Christian.
-In 2005 she was admitted as a reader in the Church of England; on 30 June 2007 she was ordained as a deacon and in 2008 was ordained as a priest.
-She was priest-in-charge of the parish of St John Whetstone in the Diocese of London from 2010 until her retirement in 2016 when she moved to the Isle of Sheppey.

-In 2016, she received an MBE for services to religious broadcasting.

 Later musical output

 After the departure of Cindy Kent, the line up transitioned from acoustic four-part pop folk harmony, to a more contemporary five-piece electric sound with Mike Jones (guitar/banjo/vocals), Andie Sheridan (Kent's replacement as female vocals), Paul Greedus (guitar/vocals), Chris Johnstone (bass/vocals), and George Jeffrey on drums.
 In 1974 this line up recorded an album for York Records, entitled The New Sound of the Settlers.

 In 1976 the line up disbanded and Mike Jones advertised for players.
-Steve Somers-Smith, a young singer/songwriter from Burnham-on-Crouch, Essex, had won the National TV talent show ‘New Faces’ with one of his own songs ‘Mavis Brown’ in late 1975 under the name Steve Cockburn, a name given to him by a manager, as a curtain port was popular at the time.
+Steve Somers-Smith, a young singer/songwriter from Burnham-on-Crouch, Essex, had won the National TV talent show ‘New Faces’ with one of his own songs ‘Mavis Brown’ in late 1975 under the name Steve Cockburn, a name given to him by a manager, as a certain port was popular at the time.
 Mike Jones asked Steve Somers (as he was also known) to audition at his flat in Hendon, London.
 The two decided it was a working relationship.
 Cindy Kent and Paul Greedus (on electric bass) were invited to play a few gigs while replacements were found.
 Cindy Kent was busy with many other projects and many replacement female singers were tried, some very last minute, being picked up on route to the gig and rehearsed in the van on the way.